AnacletoLAB/sHAM/README.md

 a companion paper currently submitted to the [RRPR](https://rrpr2020.sciencesconf.org/) conference.
 Also, the original package is available on [this repository](https://github.com/giosumarin/ICPR2020_sHAM).

-This package introduces new compression quantization strategies; also, their application is no longer limited to Fully Connected layers, as now Convolutional Layers are supported.
+This package improves the original contribution by adding new quantization strategies; also, their application is no longer limited to Fully Connected layers, as now Convolutional Layers are supported.

-We also introduced a new optimized dot procedure written in C++ which reduces the overal execution time for training and testing of HAM and sHAM compressed models.
+We also introduced a new optimized dot procedure written in C++ which reduces the overal execution time for the training and testing of HAM and sHAM compressed models.

-The experiments folder contins the basic scripts used for performing the tests presented in the forthcoming paper.
+The experiments folder contains the basic scripts used for performing the tests presented in the forthcoming paper.